 - Who can commit extra time to maid of honor duties?

 - Who can financially afford to cover the maid of honor duties?

 - Who is great at staying calm under pressure?

 - Who is my go-to person when I need to talk?

 - Who is okay not being the center of attention?

-Tips For Avoiding Drama
+Tips for Avoiding Drama

-1. Don’t use titles.
 An easy way to help alleviate the potential of hurt feelings is not to assign titles like “maid of honor” that set one person apart as your favorite.
 Instead, refer to everyone by the same honorific, even if you do have a dedicated person acting as your right hand.

-2. Make sure everyone feels included.
 To show all members of your wedding party that they are loved and appreciated, make sure everyone is included in some way, whether that’s by assigning each person a small task or just a offering a simple “thank you for being here” in a personally written card.

-3. Don’t make it a big deal.
 A quick way to make your other bridesmaids feel excluded is to make a big deal about the maid of honor selection.
 You don’t have to make everyone feel like they lost out to ensure your honorary pick feels special.